 George II ascended the British throne on his detested father's death on 11 June 1727 and was crowned at Westminster Abbey.
-One of the Georges's first acts as King was to make away with his father's will under the nose of the astonished Archbishop of Canterbury.
+One of Georges's first acts as King was to make away with his father's will under the nose of the astonished Archbishop of Canterbury.

 George II was not a particularly attractive character, he was prone to rages against anyone with whom he differed, in the course of which he kicked his coat and wig about.
 He was a tall man, with the Hanoverian bulging blue eyes, he was of limited intelligence who could be arrogant, vain and obstinate.
 He inherited his father's love of opera and patronized George Frederick Handel, who had been George I's court musician in Hanover.
 His interests included history and military memorabilia.

-George was married to Wilhelmina Caroline of Anspach on 22 August 1705 at Hanover.
-Caroline too, was German, born in 1683, she was the daughter of John Frederick, Margrave of Brandenburg-Anspach and Eleanore of Saxe-Eisenach.
-She was a self opinionated young woman who had previously rejected a proposal of marriage from the King of Spain as she would not contemplate changing her Protestant religion.
+George was married to Caroline of Anspach on 22 August 1705 at Hanover.
+Caroline too was German, born in 1683, she was the daughter of John Frederick, Margrave of Brandenburg-Anspach and Eleanore of Saxe-Eisenach.
+She was a self-opinionated young woman who had previously rejected a proposal of marriage from the King of Spain as she would not contemplate changing her Protestant religion.

 After a previous aborted mission, Charles Edward Stuart, the son of James Stuart, the Old Pretender, succeeded in landing in Scotland with a small band of followers and raised a further rebellion in the Jacobite bid for the the throne in 1745.
 Charles, better known to history as 'Bonnie Prince Charlie', raised his father's standard at Glenfinnan, where many of the Highland clans gathered to support his cause.

-The rebel army was pursued north by government troops lead by George II's younger son, the vastly obese William, Duke of Cumberland.
-At Culloden Moor, on 16th April 1746, Charles' army of hungry and weary Highlanders was annihilated by Cumberland's army.
+The rebel army was pursued north by government troops led by George II's younger son, the vastly obese William, Duke of Cumberland.
+At Battle of Culloden, on 16th April 1746, Charles' army of hungry and weary Highlanders was annihilated by Cumberland's army.
 Bonnie Prince Charlie himself fled the field and was to spend months hiding out in the Highlands waiting for a ship to take him to France.
 Cumberland then subdued the Highland Scots with such ferocity that his actions earned him the name of Butcher Cumberland.

 Following the birth of her last child, Princess Louisa, in 1724, the Queen developed a hernia, which went untreated.
-Eventually, in 1737, surgery became neccessary.
+Eventually, in 1737, surgery became necessary.
 The operation was carried out without the use of anaesthetic, the queen was reported to have borne the pain bravely.
-Although the operation itself was succesful, gangrene set in and as Queen Caroline lay dying, she urged her husband to marry again, he is said to have replied "No, no!...
+Although the operation itself was successful, gangrene set in and as Queen Caroline lay dying, she urged her husband to marry again, he is said to have replied: "No, no!...
 I shall have mistresses instead".
 Queen Caroline died on 1 December 1737.
-George II who slept in a cot by her bed during her final illness, was reported to be devastated at her loss.
+George II who slept in a cot by her bed during her final illness was reported to be devastated at her loss.

-King George II died on 25th October, 1760, of an aortic dissection, whilst using the toilet, at Kensington Palace, after reigning thirty-three years and was buried at Westminster beside his much loved wife, Caroline of Anspach.
+George was buried at Westminster beside his much-loved wife, Caroline of Anspach.
 He was succeeded by his grandson George III.